CHR-onicles/Dress_Picker/README.md

 Usage:
 Basically enter the number of tops/pants you want
-Then enter the names of the attires using underscore as space Then wait for the magic...the dress is picked at random
+Then enter the names of the attires using underscore as space Then wait for the magic...a suggested dress is picked and at random